StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Fixed not instantiated variable.
 * Fixed SCSS deprecation messages.
 * Fixed wrong tax calculation in REST API when creating a PO and price includes taxes.
+* Fixed select today date in atum-datepicker from other time zones.
+* Fixed deprecation warnings from new Sass compiler.

 ---